Iterating Fun - Simon Newstead

 Think it’s hard finding engineers?

-Try finding a creative director for a startup that makes mobile games for women.
+Try finding a for a startup that makes mobile games for women.

 Your wishlist might look something like this…